-This article comprises answers to the most popular questions regarding a usability audit.
+This article comprises answers to the most popular questions regarding a usability test.

-The main goal of the usability audit is to analyze users’ behavior.
-In current conditions, the analysis defines traffic by device, so the whole audience is divided into mobile, tablet, and desktop users.
-This approach is caused by drastic increase of mobile traffic.
+The main goal is to analyze users’ behavior.
+The analysis defines traffic by the device in current conditions, so the audience is divided into mobile, tablet, and desktop users.
+A drastic increase in mobile traffic causes this approach.

 The comparison of search results for “makeup”:

-You’re going to be surprised, but statistics says that 62% of companies that improved their website design for mobiles increased their sales.
+You’ll be surprised, but statistics say that 62% of companies that improved their website design for mobiles increased their sales.

-The usability audit allows to see what components of a website work properly and what don’t work at all.
-It also makes it clear why users’ behavior differs from what was forecasted.
-Such anomalies are impossible to detect without checking the website interface and its comparison to users’ experience.
+The usability test allows seeing what components of a website work properly and what don’t work at all.
+It makes it clear why users’ behavior differs from what was forecasted.
+Such anomalies are impossible without checking the website interface and its comparison to users’ experience.

-As a result of the audit, a client gets a precise report (above 20 A4 pages).
-A quality report includes a list of mistakes and inaccuracies, suggestions for their elimination, and recommendations regarding website optimization.
+A client gets a detailed report (above 20 A4 pages).
+A quality report includes a list of mistakes and inaccuracies, suggestions for elimination, and website optimization recommendations.

 - A conversion increase (in some niches it is 0,4 %, but can potentially grow to 0,8 % or even 1,3 %);